Proto-LeakNet: Towards Signal-Leak Aware Attribution in Synthetic Human Face Imagery: Introduction

+\item We demonstrate that modeling \textbf{signal-leak bias in latent space} leads to robust attribution under heavy post-processing and provides transparent prototype-level explanations. \end{itemize}

 This work is organized as follows.
 Section~\ref{sec:related} reviews the relevant state of the art.
-Section~\ref{sec:method} introduces our proposed framework.
-Section~\ref{sec:dataset} describes the dataset and metrics used in our study.
-Section~\ref{sec:experiments} reports the experimental results and ablations.
+Section~\ref{sec:signal_leak_theory} presents signal-leak bias and provides a formal definition and theoretical justification.
+Section~\ref{sec:method} introduces our proposed framework and explores how the signal-leak bias is involved and exploited in the presented methodology.
+Section~\ref{sec:dataset} describes the datasets and metrics used in our study.
+Section~\ref{sec:experiments} reports the experimental results together with additional experiments and ablations supporting our framework.
+Section~\ref{sec:eval_part_dataset} further evaluates Proto-LeakNet on a challenging benchmark of partially manipulated real images.
 Section~\ref{sec:discussion} examines the implications and limitations of our approach.
 Finally, Section~\ref{sec:conclusions} summarizes the key findings and outlines future research directions.